EventSaucePHP/EventSauce/docs/docs/getting-started/2-create-events-and-commands.md

 ## Defining commands and events using YAML.

 Commands and events aren't very special, they're often just glorified arrays with accessors.
-A common name for these kind of objects is DTO (Data Transfer Object).
+A common name for these kind of objects is "Value Object".
 Because of their simplicity it's possible to use code generation:

 ```php
 <?php